Bosnia and Herzegovina

 Note

-If your only tie is a holiday flat you rarely visit, many counsel would advise building an additional lawful ground (company, employment, family) rather than relying on property title alone.
+If your only link is a holiday flat you rarely use, many lawyers advise adding another lawful ground such as company, job, or family rather than relying on the deed alone.

 Share your experience